khinsen/ipfs-pharo/README.md

 To use this package, your computer must run a local IPFS node.
 On a personal machine, [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) is the most convenient way to do so.
 Alternatively, or for running on a server, use the [command-line version](https://docs.ipfs.io/guides/guides/install/).

+### Pharo 8 without GToolkit support

-To install in Pharo 7, execute the following lines in a playground:
+Execute the following lines in a playground:

 ```
 Metacello new